Overseas opportunities

 Location: Makasutu, Gambia

 BEVA Trust is looking for two veterinary volunteers (vets and EVN’s) to travel to Makasutu, Gambia to support the work of the Gambia Horse and Donkey Trust’s (GHDT).
 The volunteers will provide support for the GHDT team in any way possible.
 This involves helping the GHDT team with cases, suggesting treatment and offering explanation of procedures in the purpose-built veterinary centre.
+There are many welfare issues, but the GHDT team are currently focusing on addressing harnessing injuries, other injuries and diagnosing infectious diseases.
 Although predominately horses and donkey Every week the mobile veterinary clinic team travel to different villages to provide treatments to animals in need.
 Whilst the focus is on working horses, donkeys and mules, the team would never turn away any animal in need of veterinary care.
-The team have treated and care for a variety of animals including dogs and even camels!
+The team have treated and cared for a variety of animals including dogs and even camels!
 Working animals are an integral part of life in rural Gambia, so their owners are keen to gain preventative health care treatments whenever possible.

 Volunteers need to have the ability to work comfortably without access to many diagnostic aids and must be prepared to try to understand the local culture and customs.
 An interest in tropical medicine and an open mind would be an advantage.